Students should be able to:

 OAuth provides us with a secure way to build applications that rely on pre-existing datasets that may contain private information.
 Take a few minutes to watch this video on why OAuth is important:OAuth 2.0 - Why It's Important

-We previously learned about JSON Web Tokens, and described the general flow of receiving a token to identify a user, and using that token to authorize future requests.
-The initial phase of this process - generating a token to identify a user - is considered the authentication "handshake".
+The act of generateing a token to identify a user is considered the authentication "handshake".
 You'll hear this term handshake used frequently to describe an authentication mechanism.
 It simply means that a client (in our case, the browser), is telling a server:

 "Hi, nice to meet you, I am Bob Loblaw and I would like for you to trust me.
 Here are a couple facts about myself."

 And the server looks Bob Loblaw up and down, writes down all of his information and says:

 "Ok, Bob Loblaw.
 I trust you on one condition: you must provide me this secret password every time we do business."

 And the server gives Bob a token that has encoded all of Bob's information and permission levels.
 Bob can now use this token as a "keycard" to send and receive data from the server.